ruboto/ruboto/README.md

 <a name="callback_generator"></a>
 ### Callback generator

-Can subclass any part of the Android API to pass control over to a script when the specified methods are called.
+You can subclass any part of the Android API to pass control over to a script when the specified methods are called.
 You can also create classes that implement a single Android interface to pass control over to ruboto.

-_Note: While the command line calls below still work, there is an easier way to do this within your scripts.
+Starting with Ruboto 0.6.0 there are easy ways to do this within your scripts.
 The new way of generating interfaces and subclasses is described in the wiki [Generating classes for callbacks](https://github.com/ruboto/ruboto/wiki/Generating-classes-for-callbacks)._

-For classes that need subclassing (e.g., PhoneStateListener, SQLiteOpenHelper, View)

-    $ ruboto gen subclass AndroidPackageAndClassName --name YourClassName --method_base all-on-or-none --method_include methods --method_exclude methods
-Ex:
-    $ ruboto gen subclass android.telephony.PhoneStateListener --name MyPhoneStateListener --method_base on

-For interfaces that need implementing (e.g., OnClickListener or SensorListener)

-    $ ruboto gen interface AndroidPackageAndInterfaceName --name YourClassName
-Ex:
-    $ ruboto gen interface android.hardware.SensorListener --name MySensorListener

-Inside your script use:

-    # note that this is different than java_import
-    ruboto_import "your.package.MySensorListener"

-Later:

-    # Create the callback object
-    @sensor_listener = MySensorListener.new

-    # Specify the block to call
-    @sensor_listener.handle_sensor_changed do |sensor, values|
-      # Do stuff
-    end

-    # Register the listener

 <a name="packaging_task"></a>
 ### Packaging task